Unrepresented Nations and Peoples Organization: Aims

+Environmental protection is about preserving habitats and resources that protect cultures.
+Indigenous and local communities, as guardians of traditional ecological knowledge, are best positioned to safeguard their environment and way of life.

 All members are required to sign and abide by the UNPO Covenant.
 UNPO members are required to be nonviolent.

 Members

 The following are listed as members by the UNPO.

 Original members are listed with pink background and in bold.